yassinebebba/django-school-platform/README.md

 ## Student Panel

-In the student panel, students can view their assessments outcome and feedback from the teacher
+In the student panel, students can view their assessments outcome and feedback from the teacher.